imagej/imagej-omero/README.md

 [ImageJ2](http://developer.imagej.net/) and the
 [OMERO server](https://www.openmicroscopy.org/site/support/omero4/).

-## ImageJ commands for working with OMERO pixels
+## ImageJ commands for working with OMERO

 There are ImageJ commands for accessing pixels from a remote OMERO server, as well as uploading image data from ImageJ to OMERO as a new image.